 The advantage of not providing a huge list of features is that Trello is a lot easier to use and set up, scoring 4.1/5 on our ease-of-use tests compared to Jira’s 3.2/5.
 Trello has a similar card-and-board interface to Jira, but makes it much easier to get up and running because most things can be edited pretty easily with a couple of mouse clicks.
 There’s simply not as much menu-diving as you’ll experience with Jira, and the interface isn’t quite as busy, which makes it a little less overwhelming.

-Trello’s Kanban board.
-Image: Tech.co’s testing process
+Trello’s Kanban board is simple and easy to edit.
+Source: Tech.co’s testing process

 For that reason, Trello is often the better choice for smaller businesses that just need a barebones project management program, rather than a more complex offering such as Jira.